ce-apac-project-idp/otp-gitops-services/instances/tekton/instana-temp-integration/README.md

 2) Azure Container Registry
 3) JFrog Artifactory

 In our instance, our external registry was Quay.
 As such, we followed the instructions given [here](https://docs.openshift.com/acs/3.73/integration/integrate-with-image-registries.html#manual-configuration-image-registry-qcr_integrate-with-image-registries).
 Unfortunately, the instructions given here is rather incomplete.
 One would assume having a Quay integration of type "Registry + Scanner" should suffice.
 This, unfortunately, is incorrect.
 Two sets of integrations are required.
 One of type "registry" and one of type "registry + scanner".
 Furthermore, two sets of distinct credentials are required for the "Registry + Scanner" integration.
 That is, one OAuth Token and a Robot Account.
 One would assume the robot account performs the authn while the OAuth token is required for authz.
 But this is simply not true.
-A Robot account is configured againsr certain repositories in Quay (which is essentially authz).
+A Robot account is configured against certain repositories in Quay (which is essentially authz).

 To sum up, the following is required:

 1) One Quay integration of type "Registry + Scanner".
 Provide BOTH an OAuth Token and a Robot account (both can be generated from the Quay UI)
 2) One Quay integration of type "Registry".
 Provide a Robot account credentials here.

 Robot accounts can only be configured against existant registries, they cannot, unfortunately, be configured against Quay orgs.
 There is no means to associate a robot account with a registry programmatically.
-As such the robot account used was my very own quay creds., It would be incumbent for Quay to support a feature such as this.
+As such the robot account used was my very own quay creds.
+It would be incumbent for Quay to support a feature such as this.

 ### Gotchas

 1) The buildConfig task responsible for performing the image push was set to a public organisation (registry) in Quay.
 That said, the resulting image defaults to private, clearly exceeding the maximum amount of private registries (which is 0 in our case).
 This is likely a bug on the Quay end.
 2) Why are two sets of credentials required for scanning private Quay registries.
 Both an OAuth Token and a Robot Account is required for the "Registry + Scanner" type, as opposed to either one of them.
 3) Why are two different Quay integrations required.
 That is, one "Registry" and one "Registry + Scanner" integration.
-We wrongfully assumed
 4) Round robin behaviour noted if two integrations are used.
-If one is configured correctly and the other is configured incorrectly, only 50% of image scans actually proceed.
-This is due to the apparent round robin behaviour.
+If one credential is configured correctly while the other is configured incorrectly, only 50% of image scans actually proceed.
+This seems to indicate a round robin like behaviour, and should be the subject of further scrutiny in the future.